Frequently asked questions

 I am interested in one of your programmes.
 What should I do and how can I apply?

 The admissions process is electronic and only once in a year, in December-January.
-Application documents sent to the admissions office outside the application period will not be taken into account.
+Application documents sent to the University Admissions office outside the application period will not be taken into account.
 All applicants must go over the same application process during the application period.

 Before applying, please read all the information available regarding the programme and the admissions procedure.